mehrwert/TYPO3-phpMyAdmin/ReadMe.md

 execute any SQL statement - see http://www.phpmyadmin.net/

 ## Requirements and known issues

-The included phpMyAdmin 5.0.x contains the latest release of phpMyAdmin.
+Version 5.x of the TYPO3 phpMyAdmin extension includes the latest release of phpMyAdmin (4.x).
 If your need an older version compatible with PHP 5.2 and MySQL 5 just use one of the 4.x releases.
 The 4x releases are supported for security fixes only (until Jan 1, 2016).